BigPolarBear1/factorization/README.md

 Update: Ok i'm closing my work laptop for the night.
 Either tomorrow or sunday factorization falls.
 I'll definitely upload a PoC already tomorrow though.
 Good luck tomorrow and may your holidays be as ruined as you have ruined my life.

 Update: I keep forgetting that solving linear congruences is possible, as long as the moduli are coprime.
 So thats makes building smooths very easy now...  holy shit... this is going to be a truely elegant factorization algorithm.
 Ok ok.. seriously need some sleep.
-Tomorrow is going to be one hell of a long day... remember the 13 december 2025!
+Tomorrow is going to be one hell of a long day... remember the 13th of december 2025!
 Its going to be glorious.
 Nothing can stop me now.